spatie/laravel-activitylog/docs/api/log-options.md

 weight: 1
 ---

-To customize how your models will be logged by implementing `getActivitylogOptions` in your model.
+Customization of how your models will be logged is controlled when implementing `getActivitylogOptions`.
+You can start from the defaults and override values as needed.

-You can start by override the default options.
+The most basic example of an Activity logged model would be:

 ```php
 use Illuminate\Database\Eloquent\Model;